Another Sports Betting Bill Has Been Introduced in Kentucky

 “We’ve been close in the past,” Koenig said Monday.
 “I imagine it’ll be close again this year.”

-Earlier this year, Senate Majority Leader Damon Thayer, R-Georgetown, told Gambling.com sports betting faces opposition in portions of Kentucky with conservative and religious residents.
+Earlier this year, Senate Majority Leader Damon Thayer, R-Georgetown, told Gambling.com that sports betting faces opposition in portions of Kentucky with conservative and religious residents.

 “There’s a lot of opposition in the rural parts of the state,” he said.